 Script coverage offers perspective in a much more affordable way, because for the price of one script consultant going over my script with a fine-toothed comb, I can order script coverage from 5 -10 different script readers, all of which are sure to have totally different backgrounds, (as different humans are wont to do.)

 And each of those readers are going to give me a different take on my script.
 From those different “soundings,” I can choose the script notes I think are coming up in a pattern, and can ignore the rest.

-If $200-$700 (and up) is in your budget, and you’re absolutely befuddled as to how to improve your script, a script consultant is definitely one way to go.
-But you might be able to spend half of that and get the same results, simply by getting script coverage from a few different readers.
+If $200-$700 (and up) is in your budget, and you’re absolutely befuddled as to how to improve your script, a script consultant is definitely one route you could take.
+But you might be able to spend half of that dough and get the same results, simply by getting script coverage.

 Myth: “You get what you pay for”

 This is one of my favorites.
 It’s also a huge favorite of the big script consultants who poo-poo my company and companies like mine.
 (I love you guys anyway!)

 Why I find it hilarious is because of its underlying premise, which is:

 “Quality can only be attained if you fork over enough money.”

 Which is so flatly wrong, and so patently lazy, and so obviously geared towards justifying high dollar script services, I have to chuckle.

 Myth: “Script coverage is written by college interns and underpaid wage slaves”